-The Monitoring Plan, the Project Assessment and Evaluation Plan, and the Quality Assurance Project Plan were all submitted in March 2015.
-The Project Assessment and Evaluation Plan was approved, and the Monitoring Plan and the Quality Assurance Project Plan are expected to be approved May 2015.
-Preliminary plans and specifications were developed and submitted in March 2015.
-Comments were received and addressed, and final plans and specifications are expected to be approved by June 2015.
-All proposed BMPs will be located on public property in the public right of way and therefore, issues obtaining site access are not expected as well as obtaining access agreements and easement deeds will not be required.
+The Monitoring Plan, the Project Assessment and Evaluation Plan, and the Quality Assurance Project Plan were all submitted in March 2015 and approved.
+Preliminary site plans and specifications were developed and submitted in March 2015.
+Comments were received and addressed, and final plans and specifications were approved.
+Proposed BMP locations were on public property in the public right of way, therefore issues obtaining site access were not expected.
+However, several catch basins designated for connection to the tree box filters were owned and maintained by the LACFCD.
+This required each respective agencies to apply for Flood Control Permits.
+After an 18 month permit approval process, all locations were approved by March 2017.

-During the Project design and bid process, a preliminary engineering analysis will be performed for proposed designs and locations, preparation and review of design drawings and technical specifications.
-The Participating Agencies will collaborate in reviewing the submitted proposals and construction documents.
-Once the review process is complete a construction contract will be awarded and finalized by the end of July 2015.
+During the Project design and bid process, a preliminary engineering analysis was performed for proposed designs and locations, preparation and review of design drawings and technical specifications.
+The Participating Agencies collaborated in reviewing the submitted proposals and construction documents.
+Once the review process was completed, construction contracts were awarded and finalized by the end of June 2016.